awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 1. Select the Elastic IP address from the list, and choose **Actions**, **Associate address**\.

 1. Select the network interface or instance\.
-Select the address to associate the Elastic IP address with from the corresponding **Private IP** list, and then choose **Associate**\.
+Select the address to associate the Elastic IP address with from the corresponding **Private IP**, and then choose **Associate**\.

 In scenario 3, you need a DNS server that enables your public subnet to communicate with servers on the Internet, and you need another DNS server that enables your VPN\-only subnet to communicate with servers in your network\.